brsr/tsk/README.md

 This code was written forever ago.
 It runs and produces valid results, but may not be written in a contemporary R idiom.

-This packaged was formerly located at https://r-forge.r-project.org/projects/tskarber/ .
+This package was formerly located at https://r-forge.r-project.org/projects/tskarber/ .
 The R-forge project is being kept around to direct existing users (all 5 of them) here.
 All future updates will happen on Github.